dd9jn/rfc4880bis/rfc4880bis.md

 For example, an implementation might infer from the use of a cipher such as Advanced Encryption Standard (AES) or Twofish that a user supports this feature.
 It might place in the unhashed portion of another user's key signature a Features subpacket.
-It might also present a user with an opportunity to regenerate their own self- signature with a Features subpacket.
+It might also present a user with an opportunity to regenerate their own self-signature with a Features subpacket.

 This packet contains data encrypted with a symmetric-key algorithm and protected against modification by the SHA-1 hash algorithm.
 When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).